[Read Time: 14 minutes ]

 Steam in a well designed sauna is quite wonderful as you feel it envelope your body in its caressing warmth.

 Ask others before throwing water on the stones.
-It’s impolite to throw water on the stones and then leave or for anyone to open the door for the first minute or so after throwing water on the stones).
+It’s impolite to throw water on the stones and then leave or for anyone to open the door for the first two or three minutes after throwing water on the stones).

-Some natural eucalyptus oil may be added to the water bucket – typically about 1/2 to 1 dropper full.
+Some natural eucalyptus oil or other natural infusions may be added to the water bucket – typically about 1/2 to 1 dropper full.
 We use only pure natural oils, I am not a fan of Rento and other scents with unnatural chemicals.
 Alternatively you can add some birch leaves or redcurrant.

 CLOSE THE DOOR!
 Finns have a number of special epithets for those who keep the door open too long.